 The Air France first class ground experience is available to those traveling in Air France first class, but there has been another cool way to get access to this lounge.

-Buying the Air France La Premiere ground experience
+Air France La Premiere Lounge Paris

 - 150EUR or 20,000 Flying Blue miles for arrival services